ml-research/rational_activations/docs/source/tutorials/tutorials.2_visualize.rst

-By default, it is only going to save for the next `1000` calls, because retrieving the input requires to detach the tensors and retrieve them in the memory, which slows down the coputation.
+By default, it is only going to save for the next `1000` calls, because retrieving the input requires to detach the tensors and retrieve them in the memory, which slows down the computation.

 Let's display the function with its input distribution now.